-Swee Chun is popular in serving round the clock dim sum and Dim sum Haus is posed to challenge the big brother for a slice of dim sum share in the downtown area.
-So, how it is fair for its dim sum?
+Swee Chun is known to serve round-the-clock dim sum and Dim sum Haus is poses as a challenge to the big brother for a slice of dim sum share in the downtown area.
+So, how did it fare for its dim sum?
 We are keen to find out.

 Steamed Shrimp Dumpling Har Gau $4.6

-Don’t really fancy Har Gau with its monotonous shrimp filling but decided to give it a try, not too delicate for an evenly crimp wrap but the shrimp was springy and fresh, thin skin and smooth dough kept the overall texture a pleasing to the taste buds.
+Don’t really fancy Har Gau with its monotonous shrimp filling but decided to give it a try.
+Not too delicate for an evenly crimped wrap but the shrimp was springy and fresh.
+The thin skin and smooth dough kept the overall texture pleasant to the taste buds.

 Steamed Dumpling Hak Kai Siew Mai $4.0

-One of the signature dim sum here but the Hak Kai Siew Mai somehow missing the right flavour to entice the tastebuds, it may have the needed ingredients present but texture was a little too firm and not so much to our liking.
+Allegedly one of the signature dim sum here, but the Hak Kai Siew Mai was somehow missing the right flavour to entice the tastebuds.
+It might have the needed ingredients more ingredients but the texture was a little too firm and not adored by us.

 Japanese Dumpling $5.0

-The filling was flavoursome but the base chili sauce could be more robust to better complement the dumplings.
+The filling was flavourful but the base chili sauce could be more robust to better complement the dumplings.

 Crystal Skin Mushroom Dumpling $4.2